kristianmandrup/controll/README.md

   class CreateService < Control
     protected

-    # use for more advanced render/redirect logic (fx with arguments)
+    # use for more advanced render/redirect logic (fx when using paths with arguments)
     def use_alternatives
     end